 Where your immediate family accompanies you to the new location, there is little difficulty in explaining to the Commissioner of Taxation that you permanently departed Australia (taken with the other tests).

-This being said, if your husband or wife needs to remain in or return to Australia for a period, you may have a reasonable argument if this is for a family/children’s educational commitments, but you’ll likely need to show a cessation of residence independently from your spouse.
+This being said, if your husband or wife needs to remain in or return to Australia for a period, you may have a reasonable argument if this is for family/children’s educational commitments, but you’ll likely need to show a cessation of residence independently from your spouse.

 Each taxpayer’s residence is determined separately by law, but it is more difficult to prove cessation of Australian tax residence in a situation where your spouse remains living in/returns to Australia, especially if your spouse lives in the family home.